-Anyway, the DePuy ASR hip replacement injury cases, most of them consolidated in a type of class action known as an MDL, are heading to trial.
-Dates for two bellwether cases have been set—May 6, 2013 for one, and July 8, 2013 for the other.
+Anyway, the DePuy ASR hip replacement injury cases, most of them merged in a class action known as an MDL, are heading to trial.
+Dates for two bellwether cases have been set—May 6, 2013, for one, and July 8, 2013, for the other.

-We don’t know which cases are going to trial yet, only that two trials are set.
-Among the thousands (4,451 as of July 10) of DePuy hip implant cases filed and consolidated in the United States District Court for the District of Ohio, the lawyers get to pick.
+We don’t know which cases will go to trial yet, only that two trials are set.
+Among the thousands (4,451 as of July 10) of DePuy hip implant cases filed and merged in the United States District Court for the District of Ohio, the lawyers get to pick.
 The judge has requested that each side choose four cases that they would like to see go to trial.
-The cases chosen must involve a revision surgery, and must satisfy certain discovery requirements.
+The cases chosen must involve a revision surgery and must satisfy certain discovery requirements.

 Here’s the timeline, according to Case Management Order No. 14:

 - August 8, 2012: Each side selects four potential cases.